 This will depend on your location.
 If your location is east facing, sunrise will be best.
 If it’s west facing, sunset will be best.
 And of course, we have to consider the tourists!
 Sunrise will give you the entire place (almost) to yourselves if you choose a popular destination.

-Fall is the best time for elopements in Yosemite.
-Kids are back in school and Yosemite is far less busy, but it’s not snowing yet.
-Spring is nice though when the snow melts enough and you can see the waterfall beginning to flow more.
+Fall is the best time for elopements in Yosemite, though I’ve shot beautiful weddings in all seasons at Yosemite.
+In the Fall, kids are back in school and Yosemite is far less busy, and it’s not snowing yet.
+Spring is nice when the snow melts enough and you can see the waterfall beginning to flow more.
 Summer is hot and crowded.
 For those reasons, I don’t recommend summer for wedding ceremonies.
 Winter is really snowy and can be beautiful, but it’s challenging to get through the roads.

 An all-day elopement lets you do a sunrise ceremony, a picnic later and then sunset photos.
 You can drive and see the valley and take in so many different feels and sights just by driving around and hiking.

 Merced Airport (MCE) is 2 hours away from Yosemite Valley and has public transportation year round.
 Fresno-Yosemite International (FAT) is 2.5 hours from Yosemite Valley with public transportation from May 15 to September 15.
 Mammoth Yosemite Airport (MMH) is 2.5 hours from Yosemite Valley between May/June and November when Tioga Road is open.
 When Tioga is closed, it can take seven hours to get there.
 Public transport is available between June and September.
 All three airports feature convenient and nearby rental cars as well.
 More info on travel and airports close to Yosemite can be found on the National Park Service’s website.